sreahard/chick-tech-demo/docs/README.md

 Once you have the .zip file downloaded to your `chick-tech-spotify-demo` folder, extract it and rename the folder `server`

-You’ll notice it’s separated into three directories, one for each authorisation flow.
-Since we’ll be using authorisation_code, navigate to that one and open app.js in your favourite code editor.
+You’ll notice it’s separated into three directories, one for each authorization flow.
+Since we’ll be using authorization_code, navigate to that one and open app.js in your favourite code editor.
 Right below the imports, there are three variables we need to set, client_id, client_secret, and redirect_uri.
 Paste the text that you copied earlier.
 ```
 /* auth-server/authorization_code/app.js */
 var client_id = ‘CLIENT_ID’; // Your client id